Yellowstone National Park, Wyoming, USA with a beautiful cold winter sunset.

 There are several cities along both the New Mexico Route and the Colorado Route which would make great stopping spots, perfect for a good night's sleep after a long day of driving.

-We've selected a couple of our favourite spots along both routes and included some great hotel recommendations to make booking this trip a breeze!
+We've selected a couple of our favorite spots along both routes and included some great hotel recommendations to make booking this trip a breeze!

 Admire the architecture in Salt Lake City